-Where there is general recognition that addressing a detriment may bring benefits to the market, it may be appropriate for the NPSO to act as a 'market catalyst'.
+Where there is general recognition that addressing a detriment may bring benefits to the market, it may be appropriate for the NPSO to act as a 'market catalyst' as an option of last resort.
 The NPSO's role will enable the interoperability and market contestability which drive competition and innovation.